kuzudb/kuzu-docs/docs/cypher/data-types/union.md

 # UNION

-Kùzu's `UNION` is implemented by taking DuckDB's `UNION` type as a reference.
 Simialr to C++ `std::variant`, `UNION` is a nested data type that is capable of holding multiple alternative values with different types.
 The value under key "tag" is considered as the value being currently hold by the `UNION`.

 Internally, `UNION` are implemented as `STRUCT` with "tag" as one of its keys.